kedro-org/kedro/docs/source/development/commands_reference.md

 ### Deploy the project

-The following packages your application as one `.egg` file  and one `.whl` file within the `dist/` folder of your project.
+The following packages your application as one `.whl` file within the `dist/` folder of your project.
 It packages the project configuration separately in a `tar.gz` file:

 ```bash
 kedro package